Follow

 Why remove WSL?

-You may want to remove WSL if you no longer need to run Linux tools on your PC, or if you want to free up storage space.
-Removing it clears out the Linux environment and any files associated with it.
+You may want to remove WSL if you no longer need to use Linux tools on your PC or if you want to free up storage space on your hard drive.

 What happens when done?

-Once finished, your computer will no longer be able to run Linux apps or commands.
-All your Linux-based files will be deleted.
+Once you finish, your computer will no longer be able to run Linux apps or commands.
+All your Linux-based files will be permanently deleted.

 Note: You must be signed in as an administrator to perform these steps.

-This method is available in newer versions of Windows 11.
-If you do not see these options, use Option Two.
+This method works on newer versions of Windows 11.
+If you do not see these options, move to Option Two.

 2. Click System on the left, then click Advanced on the right.
 Open Advanced settings